lbnmahs/gallery-app-clone/README.md

 # Samsung Gallery App Clone

-This is a clone for the samsung gallery app aiming to show how to implement the GridView Widget in Flutter.
+This is a clone of the Samsung gallery app aiming to show how to implement the GridView Widget in Flutter.

 ## Getting Started